| Personal Tax | Settle Tax Owed |

 Can't pay your taxes in full by the deadline?

-If you can pay the amount you owe in full within 120 days, you may also consider applying for a short-term extension from the IRS.
-This way, you can avoid paying the fees of setting up an installment agreement.
+If you can pay in full within 120 days, consider a short-term extension to avoid installment setup fees.

 Need more tax guidance?